mbartcus/cv/_posts/my-mac/2022-11-24-mac-configuration.md

  - type space to find a file
  - opens any app we want
  - type **define** to define any word you want
- - type something to search google directly
+ - type something to search Google directly
- - type **youtube/amazon/google** to search in thees directly
+ - type **youtube/amazon/google** to search in these directly
  - type empty to empty trash

 2) [Dropzone](https://apps.apple.com/fr/app/dropzone-4/id1485052491?mt=12)